 You cannot heal your personal shadow traits by remaining in blame.

 You most certainly cannot heal by playing the victim.

-So I encourage you to check in with yourself if you have been emotionally wounded and experienced a lot of emotional trauma throughout your childhood.
-When you find yourself telling the same story over and over again, ask yourself what am I really seeking?
+So I encourage you to check in with yourself especially if you have been emotionally wounded and experienced a lot of emotional trauma throughout your childhood.
+When you find yourself telling the same story over and over again, always having strong reactions to little things, constantly sabotaging your relationships and engaging in negative behavioral patterns, judging other people’s positive traits and attractive qualities, ask yourself what am I really seeking?

 - Am I just playing the victim?

 - What am I getting out of playing the victim?